0

 Don’t forget about shoppable social posts, either—Instagram, TikTok, and Pinterest all let users buy straight from the feed.
 The brands winning right now are the ones that make it seamless for someone to go from “like” to “buy” in just a couple of taps.

-Where Mobile Marketing Is Headed
+Mobile Marketing Trends

 Natalie’s Thoughts